Johnny Cash – Look at Them Beans

 His knack for phrasing and timing elevates the ordinary into moments of significance.
 This expression of everyday life becomes a broader commentary about appreciating the simple things, an aspect of Cash’s artistry that has endeared him to fans for decades.

-READ MORE Johnny Cash – It's All Over
+READ MORE Johnny Cash – I Hung My Head

 Musical Composition and Reception